jsenv/jsenv-template-pwa/docs/code_coverage/readme.md

 # How to use code coverage

-You can generate code coverage locally and navigate in the report using `npm run test-with-coverage` command.
+You can generate code coverage locally and navigate in the report using `npm run test:coverage` command.
 It is configured to execute [scripts/test/test.mjs](../../scripts/test/test.mjs) with --coverage parameter.

 ```console
 ❯ node ./scripts/test/test.mjs "--coverage"